Set to Lead: MBA Alum Named JMB CEO

 Despite not having been in school for many years, Walters had no trouble switching from a brick-and-mortar setting to an online environment.

 “The professors in the online program were better than any other professors I ever had,” he says.
-“It was amazing to me that I was able to do group projects with a small group of people with basically no direct conversation.
+“It was amazing to me that I was able to do group projects with a small group of people with basically no direct contact.
 It was all online with all of the integrated technology.
 It was pretty cool.”

 An unexpected application of Walters’ online student experience was adapting in the face of COVID-19.